|Description||A replacement for the HTML5

 src attribute lazily, at a time determined by the runtime.
 You can control an

 amp-video component much the same way as a standard HTML5

-amp-video component accepts up to three unique types of HTML nodes as children:
+amp-video component accepts up to four unique types of HTML nodes as children:

 sourcetags: Just like in the HTML